ruuvi/ruuvi.firmware.c/README.md

 Make runs PVS Studio scan and outputs results under doxygen/html/fullhtml.

-This results into hundreds of warnings, it is up to you to filter the data you're interested in.
+This produces hundreds of warnings, you need to filter the warnings you're interested in.
 For example you probably want to filter out warnings related to 64-bit systems.

 ### Sonar scan
 Travis pushes the results to [SonarCloud.IO](https://sonarcloud.io/dashboard?id=ruuvi_ruuvi.firmware.c).